Things to see and do

 The nearby city of Lincoln is steeped in history yet brimming in life.
 From the Roman ruins to the medieval Castle and Cathedral to the modern, University waterfront campus, there is a wealth of things to do, lots of places to eat & drink and a year-long programme of exciting events to enjoy.
 (12 minutes drive)

 Magnificent cathedral originally consecrated in 1092 standing above the city and visible from the village (12 minutes drive)

 Built by William the Conqueror in 1068 on a site occupied since Roman times, the Castle reopens on 1 April 2015 after a multimillion pound refurbishment, which includes a new viewing complex for Lincoln's copy of the Magna Carta, one of the only four surviving copies.
+It also hosts the famous Lincoln Christmas Market in December each year.
 (12 minutes drive)

 Museum of Lincolnshire Life